StegSchreck/RatS/README.md

 #### ... using the command line

 You can re-use the data you parsed before, without parsing again.
 This will help you, if you want to distribute from one source to multiple destinations.
 The parser tells you in which file he saved his results, the folder is `./RatS/exports`.
 You can use this data by calling the script for example this way:

 `python3 transfer_ratings.py --source trakt --destination movielens --file 20170721191143_Trakt.json`

-Please notice, that the `--source` argument is still needed in order to identify which data to use from the file for the inserter.
+Please notice, that the `--source` argument is still needed in order to identify which data to use from the given file for the inserter.

 Furthermore: This section is meant to be used with the native command line version.
 Docker containers work differently.